-Beginning in 2016, NIBRS began collecting animal cruelty data as well as the two new fraud offenses of identity theft and hacking/computer invasion; cyberspace was also added as a location type.
-The FBI will begin publishing these data in 2017.
+In 2016, NIBRS began collecting animal cruelty data as well as the two new fraud offenses of identity theft and hacking/computer invasion.
+In addition, cyberspace was also added as a location type.
+The cyberspace location type will also be reflected in Hate